Show Navigation

 }

-void "saving a book with a duplicate isbn fails validation"() {
+void "saving a book with a duplicate isbn is rejected"() {

 bookService.save(new Book(title: 'First', isbn: '9780547928227', pageCount: 100))